 Incontinence may occur as a result of the seizure.
 The tongue or inside of the mouth may be bitten during the episode; breathing afterwards may be noisy and appear to be labored.
 Turning the patient on one side will help prevent choking and keep the airway clear.

-Following the seizure, the patient will be lethargic, possibly confused and want to sleep.
+Following the seizure, the person will be tired, possibly confused and want to sleep.
 Headaches sometimes occur.
 Full recovery takes minutes to hours, depending on the individual.

 First Aid for Generalized Tonic-Clonic Seizures: